 The slaves what made America rich

 History speaks for itself.
 Slavery in the Americas complemented and the very first stage of capitalism as the growth of globalization force and capable of manufacture became real.
 Approximately 275.000 slaves were sent to America between 1500 and 1600 century.
-The next century the figures rose with five times as many to more or less 1.500.000 million African slaves happened mostly because of the increased demand for sugar, particularly in The Carrabian.
+The next century the figures rose five times as many to more or less 1.500.000 million African slaves happened mostly because of the increased demand for sugar, particularly in The Carribean.

 Nevertheless, the golden age of human trade was the next century between 1710 and 1810 the applied number of human export from Africa rose to more than 6 million people and created the bases and an advantage of wealth that today’s power structure is based upon, this foundation made railways, oil industry and so on possible for the future generation of the rich.
 The situation does not make any difference today.

 They still got slaves working in central commodities industries that deliver through the hierarchy of their empires.
 The lowest in the food chain are peasants working in the fields of agriculture in India and elsewhere south that with the use of chemicals in fertilizers and pesticides increase production in one part of the earth system and destroys others.
 250.000 Indian peasants are taking their lives yearly because of chemicals used in Agriculture.
-For example, only 1 percent of all cotton produced yearly is made organically.
+For example, only 1 per cent of all cotton produced yearly is made organically.
 The owners or shareholders are not interested in human values except their own; nothing is holy or valid pretend business as usual.

 The workers that get paid peanut money as salary from their owners and risk their lives for nearly nothing compared to the chemicals are exposed.
 Mostly lives in remote places not to be seen or heard.
 It could be an unpleasant sight for members of an elite.
 Before they were seen and forced at the same land their masters owned, now invisible to the management.

 Now they clear land for crop production elsewhere since there is no more of their own mark that are productive at least in North America.
 While trying to tell this story to any Indian or African farmworker is a waste of time they believe this is the right thing and need to find out themselves by doing.
-They are as any human being overwhelmed by the western lifestyle that has given us many advantages and a pleasant style of living.
+They are like any human being overwhelmed by the western lifestyle that has given us many advantages and a pleasant style of living.
 Of course, they want it all!